RithikaB27/NeuroScribe/README.md

 # NeuroScribe: Turning Thoughts into Words

 NeuroScribe is a Brain-Computer Interface (BCI) powered project that transforms EEG brainwave signals into human-readable thoughts across multiple languages (English, Hindi, and Tamil).
-Built using AI, NLP, and Deep Learning-inspired pipelines, it supports `.mat` and `.csv` EEG files and produces meaningful visualizations, thought generation, and performance metrics.
+Built using AI, NLP, and Deep Learning-inspired pipelines, it supports `.mat` EEG files and produces meaningful visualizations, thought generation, and performance metrics.

 ---